-Coronavirus cases aboard 2nd Navy ship still rising, now 64
+Coronavirus cases aboard 2nd Navy ship still rising, now at 64

 The Navy said that 63% of the Kidd’s crew of more than 300 had been tested as of Tuesday.
 One sailor was medically evacuated to the United States on April 22 after experiencing shortness of breath.
 Fifteen were transferred to another ship with a medical facility for closer observation of symptoms.

-Sailors being removed from the Kidd at San Diego will be isolated with twice-daily medical screenings.
+Sailors being removed from the Kidd at San Diego will be isolated, with twice-daily medical screenings.
 Crew members who have tested negative will enter quarantine for a period of observation, with military health professionals monitoring them for symptoms.
 Also, a small contingent of sailors who tested negative will remain on the ship for essential services and deep cleaning.
 The cleaning is expected to take two weeks.

 The destroyer had been off the Pacific coast of Central American doing counter-narcotics operations.